openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

                                         [--name <image-name>] [--wait]
                                         <server>

-Create a new disk image from a running server
+Create a new server disk image from an existing server

 **Positional arguments:**

 ``<server>``
-  Server (name or ID)
+  Server to create image (name or ID)

 **Optional arguments:**